deepnight/ldtk/docs/JSON_DOC.md

 - the project settings,
 - an array of levels,
-- and a definition object (that can probably be safely ignored for most users).
+- a group of definitions (that can probably be safely ignored for most users).

 Value | Type | Description
 -- | -- | --